Kill Zone Trading in Forex

 1. Asian Kill Zone

-Asian Kill Zone Time Period: 23:00 GMT to 02:00 GMT in winter and in summer
+Asian Kill Zone Time Period: 23:00 GMT to 02:00 GMT in winter and in summer.

+This window coincides with the opening of Asian markets, primarily Tokyo.
+This period sees increased activity in currency pairs with AUD, NZD, and JPY.
 The US dollar typically shows consolidation, providing an environment ripe for scalping strategies.
 Traders often monitor for optimal trade entry (OTE) patterns, another ICT concept, during this time, capitalising on the day’s initial movements and setting the stage for the European session.

 2. London Kill Zone

-London Kill Zone Time Period: 08:00 GMT to 11:00 GMT in winter (07:00 GMT to 10:00 GMT in summer)
+London Kill Zone Time Period: 08:00 GMT to 11:00 GMT in winter (07:00 GMT to 10:00 GMT in summer).

 This window is known for its volatility and significant trading volume, particularly involving EUR and GBP.
 As the London session opens, it often establishes the daily highs (in bullish markets) or lows (in bearish markets), reacting to developments from the Asian session.